For urgent consular assistance call

 You can drive in Vanuatu on an Australian driver's licence for up to 3 months.

-After that, you'll need a local licence.
+After that, you'll need to apply for a local licence.

 Vehicles in Vanuatu drive on the right-hand side of the road.